mvcds/my-library/summaries/scrum-the-art-of-doing-twice-the-work-in-half-of-the-time/10 - Plan, Do, Check & Act.md

- ---
-aliases: [PDCA]
----

-Let's make 3 cycles of 6 minutes for creating paper airplanes.
+Let's make 3 cycles of 6 minutes for creating paper airplanes using [[Plan, Do, Check & Act|PDCA]]

 The teams have a minute of each cycle to plan (P) how they will assemble, three to do (D) - build and test as many real flying planes - and, in the end, two minutes to verify (C).